-Fed Ponders When To Cut Interest Rates
+Fed Leaves Interest Rates Unchanged For Now

-There's an unusual air of suspense surrounding the Federal Reserve's policy meeting Wednesday, with the possibility that the central bank could cut interest rates for the first time in nearly 11 years.

-Most forecasters are not expecting an immediate rate cut.
-But there's less certainty than usual, amid signs of a slowing U.S. economy and growing political pressure from the White House to cut rates.

 Policymakers have been getting mixed signals in recent weeks about the strength of the economy.
 A surprisingly weak jobs report — showing just 75,000 jobs added in May — was followed by better-than-expected numbers on retail sales.

-Oddsmakers generally think Fed Chairman Jerome Powell and his colleagues will maintain their wait-and-see approach Wednesday, hoping for more clear information before their next rate-setting meeting in late July.
+Most forecasters were not expecting a rate cut at this week's meeting.
+But there was less certainty than usual.
+In addition to signs of an economic slowdown, the central bank has faced growing political pressure from the White House to cut rates.

 Trade tensions continue to be a wild card.
-Since the Fed's last meeting in early May, the Trump administration has raised tariffs on $200 billion in Chinese imports, and threatened to impose new tariffs on an additional $300 billion in goods from China.
+Since the Fed's last meeting in early May, the Trump administration has raised tariffs on $200 billion in Chinese imports and threatened to impose new tariffs on an additional $300 billion in goods from China.

 Trump has repeatedly urged the Fed to reduce interest rates, complaining that the central bank slowed economic growth by raising rates last year.

-Bloomberg reported Tuesday that the president explored the idea of removing Powell as Fed chairman earlier this year.
+Bloomberg reported Tuesday that the president explored the idea of removing Jerome Powell — his own nominee — as Fed chairman earlier this year.

 "Let's see what he does," Trump told reporters Tuesday when asked about that report.